sebastian-mora/ruse_website/blogs/ecs-attack-methods/index.md

       aws
 title: AWS ECS attack methods
 ---
-In this blog, I'm going to talk about my research into ECS internals as well as the attack methodology which I have developed for this specific service.
+In this blog, I'm going to talk about my research into ECS internals as well as the attack methodology that I have developed for this specific service.
 Each section will be a different scenario or an objective.
 This will include SSRF, RCE, container escape, privilege escalation, and cluster hijacking.

-ECS or Elastic Container Service is a fully managed container orchestration service similar but separate from EKS (AWS Kubernetes).
+ECS or Elastic Container Service is a fully managed container orchestration service similar to but separate from EKS (AWS Kubernetes).
 It supports serverless and managed deployment of containers.
 There are two main types of deployments: Fargate and EC2.
-Fargate being the serverless deployment option and EC2 being the managed worker node option.
+Fargate is the serverless deployment option and EC2 is the managed worker node option.

 Let's quickly talk about containers.
 The containers are deployed using Docker and their images are stored in ECR.
 Containers can have roles attached, the role credentials can be accessed via the container metadata service.
 If you're familiar with the EC2 to metadata service then it is similar but has slightly different formatting.